numbertheory/roman-math/README.md

 assumption that Romans never used more than 3 of the same numerals in succession.
 For this library, more than three numerals in succession is allowed if necessary.

-2. The Romans would put a bar over a numeral to designate "multiply by 1000".
+2. The Romans would put an overline over a numeral to designate "multiply by 1000".
 So, 5000 would look something like: `⊽`

-For this library, 1000 multipliers will be done with double-struck Unicode characters, due to the inconsistencies of diacritical marks in how Unicode is displayed.
+For this library, 1000 multipliers will be done with double-struck Unicode characters, due to the inconsistencies of diacritical marks in most terminals.
 "I" has no multiplier, as "M" by itself already represents 1000 times one.

 | Character     | Arabic number  |